 Great!
 So MF didn’t have to pay to play there and we could stay all afternoon!

 We decided visiting one palace was more than enough, and made a last minute decision to go to Everland instead.
-Turned out to be a bad decision..
-We didn’t enjoy it much because it was simply too cold.
+If you’re planning to visit Everland, note that you can purchase discounted tickets from Klook.
+You can even get return shuttle service from Seoul through them.

-It was a long journey to Everland..
+We didn’t know about Klook prior to our Korea trip.
+So we found our way to Everland the hardcore way.
 We took the subway to Jamsil station and transfered to bus 5800.
+(The bus stop to catch bus 5800 is in the middle of the road, near Jamsil Station exit 6.)
 The bus didn’t come very often, and we waited almost 20 min for it.
 The bus ride took about 50 min, and when we thought we had FINALLY arrived, we realized we were only at the bus terminal and still had to transfer to the resort shuttle bus to the amusement park!

 When we reached the amusement park, the first thing we did was to rent a stroller.